arkarsg/digitalgarden/content/Notes/CS3230/Notes/Approximation Algorithms.md

 >[!note]
 >Suppose I need to solve an NP-hard problem, then we need to sacrifice one of three desired features
 >
->- Solve problem to optimality
+>- Solve problem to ox3ptimality
 >- Most approximation algorithms are greedy